elenderg/PAL-1000/instruções de compilação.md

 `Reduce the ratio.`

-`If the ratio's denominator is not 1, abort with "You have to specify a whole number of bytes for a byte array_" and the rider; exit.`
+`If the ratio's denominator is not 1, abort with "You have to specify a whole number of bytes for a byte array" and the rider; exit.`

 `Put the ratio's numerator into the field's count.`